Betty Lee Sung: Biography

 In 1994, Sung completed a database of the Chinese immigrant records in the New York Region National Archives with grants from the Chiang Ching Kuo Foundation and the National Endowment for the Humanities.
 The database was featured by the New York Times, and enables scholars to conduct genealogical research and recreate the early history of Chinese immigrants in New York.
 The records document the arrival of Chinese immigrants to New York City as early as 1860, filling in a missing piece of Chinese American history following the Chinese Exclusion Act of 1882.

-In 2001, Sung and Thomas Tam co-founded CUNY's Asian American / Asian Research Institute (AAARI), a university-wide scholarly research and resource center on policies and issues that affect Asians and Asian Americans.
+In 2001, Sung and Thomas Tam co-founded the Asian American / Asian Research Institute (AAARI) at the City University of New York, a university-wide scholarly research and resource center on policies and issues that affect Asians and Asian Americans.
 In 2017, she received the Lifetime Achievement Award from the Association for Asian American Studies (AAAS).

 Sung possessed a large collection of material related to Asian Americans.
 She donated a large portion to the Library of Congress Asia Division in 2007 and the remainder to the Museum of Chinese in America in 2019 and upon her death.
 Dr. Hwa-Wei Lee, former Chief of the Asian Division, wrote "Betty was very kind to donate her lifetime collection for the benefit of future generations."

 Sung was also a member of the Committee of 100, an organization committed to addressing Chinese American issues.
 In her lifetime, Sung also has been honored by the Organization of Chinese Americans, the American Library Association, the Asian American Higher Education Council, and New York Historical Society.
 Additional information about Sung's life may be found at the Museum of Chinese in America, AARI, and the Committee of 100.

 Sung died in Silver Spring, Maryland, on January 19, 2023, at the age of 98.
+She was predeceased by her husband (October 7, 2015) and survived by the four children from her first marriage.

 Education

-Sung graduated Phi Beta Kappa with a B.A. in Economics from the University of Illinois in 1948.
-In 1968, she earned an MLS from Queens College of the City University of New York.
+Sung graduated Phi Beta Kappa with a B.A. in Economics and Sociology from the University of Illinois Urbana-Champaign in 1948.
+In 1968, she earned a Masters of Library Science from Queens College, City University of New York.
 In 1982, she earned a PhD from the Graduate School and University Center of the City University of New York.